-Ben Handler Physical Therapy, in-home pediatric concierge physical therapy was created around the theory that the most efficient and effective rehab is one-on-one treatment in the comfort of the patient’s home.
-Ben’s model for therapy emphasizes patient functionality and incorporates the goals of the patient and family in the treatment plan.
-Ben provides a personable treatment approach that creates a fun, energetic, and engaging environment that is optimal for patient rehabilitation and sustainable change.
-He provides nontraditional land and aquatic based physical therapy which maximizes rehabilitation potential.
+Ben Handler Pediatric Therapy LLC, in-home pediatric therapy was created around the theory that the most efficient and effective rehab is one-on-one treatment in the comfort of the patient’s home.
+Our model for therapy emphasizes patient functionality and incorporates the goals of the patient and family in the treatment plan.
+We provide a personable treatment approach that creates a fun, energetic, and engaging environment that is optimal for patient rehabilitation and sustainable change.

 Aquatic Therapy: The benefits of aquatic therapy go beyond traditional therapy and the properties of water.
 Aquatic therapy provides the child with a sensory-filled environment.
 This combined with proper guidance of a therapist creates the ability for the child to strengthen musculature, improve coordination and balance, and promote normal movement and gait.
 All aquatic therapy equipment is supplied.